Fees and Refunds

 Remedial and English as a Second Language (ESL) Credit Hours:

-All attempts of Remedial and ESL credit hours attempted are included in the Financial Aid GPA.
-As it is important for students to successfully progress through their coursework, remedial courses are included in the pace of completion; however they are excluded from the determination of maximum time frame.
+All attempts of Remedial and ESL credit hours attempted are included in the Financial Aid GPA and in the pace of completion; however, they are excluded from the determination of maximum time frame.

 Financial aid only will pay up to 30 remedial credit hours.
 Example: Student previously attempted 31 remedial credit hours in prior terms.
 Student is currently enrolled in 12 credits, of which 6 are remedial and 6 are college-level.
 The student’s financial aid will be awarded based on the six college-level credit hours.